 For most of the last half-millennium, technology has been a Western game.
 One invention after another helped to make the West rich and, eventually, to subjugate much of the rest of the world.
 Now the advantage may be shifting beyond the familiar exception of Japan to most of mainland Asia.
-Although higher technical education is still stronger in the West and the infrastructure for starting new ventures more established perhaps in the United States, experts see a dramatically different competitive landscape ahead, and argue that changes need to be made now to better position the “old” developed world for an Asian-driven future.

 We do the brainwork; they do the rest.
 That was the idea anyway when Western companies started moving their manufacturing and back-office work to Asia two decades ago.

 But that’s changing now.
 If present trends continue, China is on track to become the largest patent-issuer in the world in 2011, ahead of both the United States and Japan.

 That pending shift may inflate the amount of real innovation going on – the government reportedly pays a bounty to people who get a successful patent – but it is a clear indication of China’s technical aspirations.

 All over China, companies and universities are pushing to expand their research facilities.
 President Wen Jiabao has made innovation a top priority, and the government plans to invest 1.9 percent of China’s GDP in research and development by 2020, up from less than half that figure in 2000.
 As one recent Thomson Reuters report on Chinese patent activity concluded, “Never before in history has such a concentrated culture of innovation grown so quickly and with such unity of purpose.”